 This post is all about how to make friends in college.

-In the end, meeting new people was one of my favourite things about freshman year.
-Even though my focus was elsewhere, it’s nearly impossible not to make friends in college.
 But that being said, I know freshman year can be filled with nerves and uncertainties, so I want to make sure you avoid the hassle that I went through when it comes to making friends in college.

 1. Make your dorm a go-to hangout spot

-Make sure people know that they’re welcome in your dorm room!
-Many people on campus will leave their dorm room doors open for the first couple weeks of the semester to let other people know that they’re welcome to stop by and chat.
-You can also welcome friends into your dorm room by asking them to come with when you need to go grab something, asking them to stop by after class, or even just introducing yourself to people by letting them know what dorm room you live in.
+You can also welcome friends into your dorm room by asking them to come with when you need to go grab something from your room, asking them to stop by after class, or even just introducing yourself to people by letting them know what dorm room you live in.

 I know it sounds weird, but it’s pretty normal on campus to let people know where to find you, or who your roommate is.
 This is one great topic of conversation for small talk and it will get you and your peers comfortable with each other.